Liberation Tigers of Tamil Eelam: Indian support

-In reaction to various geo-political (see Indian intervention in the Sri Lankan Civil War) and economic factors, from August 1983 to May 1987, India, through its intelligence agency Research and Analysis Wing (RAW), provided arms, training and monetary support to six Sri Lankan Tamil insurgent groups including the LTTE.
+In reaction to various geopolitical and economic factors, from August 1983 to May 1987, India, through its intelligence agency the Research and Analysis Wing (RAW), provided arms, training and monetary support to six Sri Lankan Tamil insurgent groups including the LTTE.
 During that period, 32 camps were set up in India to train these 495 LTTE insurgents, including 90 women who were trained in 10 batches.
 The first batch of Tigers were trained in Establishment 22 based in Chakrata, Uttarakhand.
 The second batch, including LTTE intelligence chief Pottu Amman, trained in Himachal Pradesh.
 Prabakaran visited the first and the second batch of Tamil Tigers to see them training.
 Eight other batches of LTTE were trained in Tamil Nadu.
-Thenmozhi Rajaratnam alias Dhanu, who carried out the assassination of Rajiv Gandhi and Sivarasan—the key conspirator were among the militants trained by RAW, in Nainital, India.
+Thenmozhi Rajaratnam alias Dhanu, who carried out the assassination of Rajiv Gandhi and Sivarasan, the key conspirator, were among the militants trained by RAW in Nainital, India.

-In April 1984, the LTTE formally joined a common militant front, the Eelam National Liberation Front (ENLF), a union between LTTE, the Tamil Eelam Liberation Organisation (TELO), the Eelam Revolutionary Organisation of Students (EROS), the People's Liberation Organisation of Tamil Eelam (PLOTE) and the Eelam People's Revolutionary Liberation Front (EPRLF).
+In April 1984, the LTTE formally joined a common militant front, the Eelam National Liberation Front (ENLF), a union between LTTE, TELO, EROS, PLOTE and EPRLF.

 Clashes with other insurgent groups

 TELO usually held the Indian view of problems and pushed for India's view during peace talks with Sri Lanka and other groups.
 LTTE denounced the TELO view and claimed that India was only acting on its own interest.
 As a result, the LTTE broke from the ENLF in 1986.
 Soon fighting broke out between the TELO and the LTTE and clashes occurred over the next few months.
 As a result, almost the entire TELO leadership and at least 400 TELO militants were killed by the LTTE.
 The LTTE attacked training camps of the EPRLF a few months later, forcing it to withdraw from the Jaffna peninsula.
 Notices were issued to the effect that all remaining Tamil insurgents join the LTTE in Jaffna and in Madras, where the Tamil groups were headquartered.
 With the major groups including the TELO and EPRLF eliminated, the remaining 20 or so Tamil insurgent groups were then absorbed into the LTTE, making Jaffna an LTTE-dominated city.

 Another practice that increased support by Tamil people was LTTE's members taking an oath of loyalty which stated LTTE's goal of establishing a state for the Sri Lankan Tamils.
-In 1987 LTTE established the Black Tigers, a unit responsible for conducting suicide attacks against political, economic, and military targets, and launched its first suicide attack against a Sri Lankan Army camp, killing 40 soldiers.
 LTTE members were prohibited from smoking cigarettes and consuming alcohol in any form.
 LTTE members were required to avoid their family members and avoid communication with them.
 Initially, LTTE members were prohibited from having love affairs or sexual relationships as it could deter their prime motive, but this policy changed after Prabhakaran married Mathivathani Erambu in October 1984.